Henriette Caillaux: Trial

 After substantial publicity and a lengthy investigation, her trial opened at the Paris Cour d'assises on 20 July 1914, where it promptly dominated French news.
-The trial, which included a sexual scandal and a crime passionel by a society French lady, received twice as many column inches in Le Temps as the ongoing July Crisis, even as late as three days before the start of hostilities.
+The trial, which included a sexual scandal and a crime passionel by a society French lady, received twice as many column inches in Le Temps as the ongoing July Crisis which culminated in the First World War, even as late as three days before the start of hostilities.

 Because of the lax legal and procedural restraints in the cour d'assises, the conduct of the trial "seemed almost structured for drama [and] given a certain kind of case, it could produce a spectacle more compelling than anything the theatres could provide".
 At the time, opinion of the assassination divided on political grounds: the left believed Calmette's character assassination had driven Madam Caillaux into temporary insanity; the right believed her a cold-blooded killer who had acted to silence a critic at her husband's request.

-It featured a deposition from the president of the Republic, an unheard-of occurrence at a criminal proceeding almost anywhere, along with the fact that many of the participants were among the most powerful members of French society.
-Heightening the drama, Henriette's husband threatened to cause a further scandal during the trial by releasing affidavits allegedly in his possession which showed that Poincaré was behind the press campaign against him.
+The president of the Republic, Raymond Poincaré, made a deposition at the trial, an unheard-of occurrence at a criminal proceeding almost anywhere, and many of the participants were among the most powerful members of French society.
+Heightening the drama, Henriette's husband threatened to release affidavits that he said he had, showing that Poincaré was behind the press campaign against him.

-If convicted, Madame Caillaux could be subject to life imprisonment at hard labour or death.
-Alternatively, if she could convince the jury of extenuating circumstances, she could be sentenced to five years of hard labour; or, as would emerge, if she could convince the jury of extremely extenuating circumstances, they could return a verdict of not guilty.
-To that end, she "portrayed herself as the victim of passions behind her control, as a woman rendered irresponsible by emotions more powerful than will itself" and attributed her actions to "uncontrollable impulses [which made] her lose control over her own actions".
+If convicted, Madame Caillaux could have been sentenced to life imprisonment at hard labour, or death.
+If convicted but able to convince the jury of extenuating circumstances, she could be sentenced to five years of hard labour; or if, as happened, she could convince the jury of extremely extenuating circumstances, they could return a verdict of not guilty.

+To that end, she "portrayed herself as the victim of passions beyond her control, as a woman rendered irresponsible by emotions more powerful than will itself" and attributed her actions to "uncontrollable impulses [which made] her lose control over her own actions".
 The defence, coupled with the emergence of sociological theories of criminology which attributed criminal action to environmental and unconscious factors and the traditional narrative of women ruled by their passions, helped her secure acquittal on 28 July 1914.

 Later life

-In the early 1930s she was awarded a diploma of the École du Louvre for her thesis on the sculptor Jules Dalou.
+In the early 1930s, Caillaux was awarded a diploma of the École du Louvre for her thesis on the sculptor Jules Dalou.
 She published a reference book in 1935 in which she established an inventory of the work of this artist.
-She died in 1943.